mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Recovery After State Loss {#state-loss}

-Group members whose local MLS state is lost or corrupted can reinitialize their state by re-joining the group as a new member and removing the member representing their earlier state.
-An application can require that a client performing such a reinitialization prove its prior membership with a PSK that was exported from the prevoius state.
+Group members whose local MLS state is lost or corrupted can reinitialize their state by rejoining the group as a new member and removing the member representing their earlier state.
+An application can require that a client performing such a reinitialization prove its prior membership with a PSK that was exported from the previous state.

 There are a few practical challenges to this approach.
 For example, the application will need to ensure that all members have the required PSK,